spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-dynamic-store-feature.md

 Before dynamic store was introduced, configuration for the store was stored in the file `config/Shared/stores.php`.
 Since the dynamic store is now enabled, configuration for the store is stored in the database, making the file `config/Shared/stores.php` deprecated.

-The default store configuration will now be imported using new data import modules such as StoreDataImport, LocaleDataImport, CountryDataImport, and CurrencyDataImport.
+The default store configuration will now be imported using new data import modules such as StoreDataImport, LocaleDataImport and CountryDataImport.
 These modules will populate the store configuration in the database.
-New major modules, namely Locale, Country, and Currency, have been introduced and they are responsible for extending store data and configuring it in the database.
+New major modules, namely Locale and Country, have been introduced and they are responsible for extending store data and configuring it in the database.

 {% endinfo_block %}